aws/aws-parallelcluster/docs/configuration.rst

 have existing mount target in the stack's availability zone with inbound and outbound NFS traffic allowed from 0.0.0.0/0.

-Note: sanity check for validating efs_fs_id requires the IAM role to have permission for the following actions: efs:DescribeMountTargets, efs:DescribeMountTargetSecurityGroups, ec2:DescribeSubnets, ec2:DescribeSecurityGroups.
+Sanity check for validating efs_fs_id requires the IAM role to have the following permissions:

+efs:DescribeMountTargets
+efs:DescribeMountTargetSecurityGroups
+ec2:DescribeSubnets
+ec2:DescribeSecurityGroups

 Please add these permissions to your IAM role, or set `sanity_check = false` to avoid errors.